tesseract-robotics/tesseract/README.md

 See [issue #66](https://github.com/ros-industrial-consortium/tesseract/issues/66)

-## Clone Repository
+## Build Instructions

-This repository contains submodule tesseract_ext so use the *--recursive* flag as shown below.

-`git clone --recursive`
+1) Clone repository into your workspace
+2) Clone the repositories in the dependencies.rosinstall file using wstool or some other method (e.g. manually git cloning them)
+3) Build the workspace using catkin tools, colcon, or a similar tool

 ..
 NOTE: To speed up clean build you may want to add tesseract_ext to an extended workspace.
-If so do not clone with submodules and clone https://github.com/ros-industrial-consortium/tesseract_ext.git into your extended workspace.

 ## Building with Clang-Tidy Enabled